Mareliusmoen/varberg-games/README.md

 - Unread message count as a integer in the messages text of the navbar button.

+- Undeleting messages after they have been deleted.
+The postman code provided did not pass the PEP8 linter so I needed to reformat parts of the code to fit the 79 character maximum per line, and I havent found the bug that causes this not function anymore.

+- Mark messages as read/unread.
+The postman code provided did not pass the PEP8 linter so I needed to reformat parts of the code to fit the 79 character maximum per line, and I havent found the bug that causes this not function anymore.

+- When on smaller devices the navbar dropdown is not on top of certain inputfields and buttons, I have tried to set the z-index of the dreopdown to 9999 but it still doesnt work as intended.

 ## Credits
 - [Postman](https://django-postman.readthedocs.io/en/latest/) is used to allow registered users to message eachother within the site.
 Thanks for providing a almost 'out-of-the-box' experience, so most of this code is not written by me only modified to fit the needs of this project.